TU Dublin Christmas Appeal Team

 At the core of MoLI’s vision is the desire to bring visitors on an inspiring journey through Irish writing and to engage children of all abilities to explore their creative potential, with a focus on imaginative development, aesthetic observation, curiosity and creative play.

-Our school programmes were devised in collaboration with young people, educators and partner schools, and will be facilitated by our Learning Manager.
+Our school programmes were devised in collaboration with young people, educators and partner schools, and will be facilitated by our Learning Team, with support of volunteers.

 What kind of people volunteer at MoLI?